fumeapp/docs/content/en/account-setup.md

 ---

 ### Authenticate
-Head on over to [https://fume.app](https://fume.app/) and authenticate, if you have already been added to a team you will not need a subscription.
+Head on over to [fume.app](https://fume.app/) and authenticate, if you have already been added to a team you will not need a subscription, otherwise choose the plan that's right for you and then proceed.

 ### Subscribe and create a team
-Choose the plan that's right for you.
-After you have subscribed you will be redirected to creating a team.
+If you haven't been added to a team, your 1st step will be to create one.